This article was written 8 years ago how far do you think Decathlon have come and what is different now. Comment below and see what people think?

 I have a confession.
 I’ve become obsessed with the business model of Decathlon.
 I’ve found myself being drawn to their stores -getting lost in their various “departments” being drawn to their “brands”.

-Its a huge mindset shift for me and one that, I believe, is also being reflected in the minds of many UK consumers when it comes to their attitude towards this French import.
+Its a huge mindset shift for me.
+It is also one that, I believe, is being reflected in the minds of many UK consumers.
+Their attitude towards this French import is also changing.

 I remember vividly when the retailer first opened its doors in the UK back in 1999 in Surrey Quays.
-45,000 sqft of impressive retail space but much of it, as is the companies core strategy, focussed around the Decathlon Group own brands rather than the traditional sports brands that we had come to recognise around that time.
+There was 45,000 sqft of impressive retail space.
+Much of it, as is the companies core strategy, focussed around the Decathlon Group own brands rather than the traditional sports brands.
+These were the brands that we had come to recognise around that time.

 I remember because, both as a member of the sporting goods industry, and as a sportsman, I was slightly snobbish about this approach.

 I think the trade attitude was very much that this model simply wouldn’t work with the UK consumer.
-We, after all, had always demanded “authentic” brands.
-Brands with heritage.
-A connection.
-A marketing story.
-Remember this was a time when Nike and adidas where pushing aggressively into a market that was seeing sporting goods becoming street wear.
+After all, we had always demanded “authentic” brands.
+These were brands with heritage, a connection, and a marketing story.
+Remember this was a time when Nike and adidas where pushing aggressively into a market.
+Sporting goods were becoming street wear during this era.

-This was a time when there was a core of regional and multiple sports retailers serving the consumer with global brands, and the perception of many was that we simply wouldn’t have an appetite for these in house brands – even though the product was very strong and offered value for money.
+This was a time when there was a core of regional and multiple sports retailers serving the consumer with global brands.
+The perception of many was that we simply wouldn’t have an appetite for these in house brands.
+Even though the product was very strong and offered value for money, many doubted the demand.

-In fact this assumption seemed to be underlined, as Sports Direct embarked on their aggressive brand acquisition strategy giving us those very brands that we desired but at those prices that we demanded
+In fact this assumption seemed to be underlined.
+Sports Direct embarked on their aggressive brand acquisition strategy, giving us those very brands that we desired but at those prices that we demanded.

-Roll forward to 2018, and that same Decathlon Surrey Quays store has just had a £14m revamp, doubled in size and the French retailer is now the largest sporting goods retailer in the world.
+Roll forward to 2018, and that same Decathlon Surrey Quays store has just had a £14m revamp.
+It has doubled in size.
+The French retailer is now also the largest sporting goods retailer in the world.

 Decathlon now has 43 stores in the UK with plans for future store openings already in the pipeline.